-I work in the Children's Department of a Regional Library in the Midwest.
-I am a Bilingual Children's Library Associate.
+I am a bilingual children’s librarian at a medium-sized library in the Midwest. in the Children's Department of a Regional Library in the Midwest.

 I lived in Mexico to learn Spanish in 2013/2014.

 So, I really like Scotland.
 The scenery is aboslutely gorgeous.
 The people are also pretty nifty.
 We’ve spent a couple afternoons playing ultimate frisbee with local kids (yes, I’ve been playing ultimate, be amazed).
 Another thing that I love about Scotland: It has magically helped me to be able to eat breakfast.
 I’ve had breakfast every day for almost two weeks now.
 And this isn’t just a little breakfast, this is a bowl of porridge, a pear, a piece of toast and a cup of tea breakfast.
 I haven’t eaten breakfast on a regular basis in years, just because I’m either not hungry or I don’t feel well in the mornings.
 So, I’m allergic to Scottish nature but I can eat food at any time of the day here.
 Oh well, can’t have everything.

 My time at the computer is up now–hope to update again soon!